Investment Case Update: May 5, 2025

 Why We Own It

-The company has also developed a more diverse and stable funding base, as the company’s online direct-to-consumer (DTC) deposits have grown at a compound annual growth rate of 48% since the end of 2020 to more than $7B at the end of 3Q24, or 41% of total funding, compared to only 6% four years ago.
-Management is targeting a DTC deposit base that represents 50% of total funding in the future, which will help Bread reduce their reliance on more expensive funding sources (i.e. wholesale deposits and unsecured funding), which should ultimately result in a lower cost of capital.
-Management’s actions seem to be paying off, as Bread’s tangible book value (TBV) per share has nearly tripled between the end of 2020 and the end of 3Q24, with TBV/share currently standing at ~$47.48, implying shares are trading at a price/tangible book value (P/TBV) multiple of 1.05x, or a nearly 57% discount to peers (SYF, OMF, NNI, DFS, SLM, COF, SOFI, CACC, ENVA).
+The company has also developed a more diverse and stable funding base, as the company’s online direct-to-consumer (DTC) deposits have grown at a compound annual growth rate of ~44% since the end of 2020 to nearly $8B at the end of 1Q25, or 43% of total funding, compared to only 6% in early 2020.
+Management is targeting a DTC deposit base that represents half of total funding in the future, which will help Bread reduce their reliance on more expensive funding sources (i.e. wholesale deposits and unsecured funding), which should ultimately result in a lower cost of capital.
+Management’s actions seem to be paying off, as Bread’s tangible book value (TBV) per share has nearly tripled between the end of 2020 and the end of 1Q25, with TBV/share currently standing at ~$48.92, implying shares are trading at a P/TBV multiple of 0.98x, or a roughly 60% discount to peers (SYF, OMF, ALLY, DFS, SLM, COF, SOFI, CACC, ENVA).

 How Management Allocates Capital

-Management’s top priority in the near-term is focused on tackling upcoming debt maturities while mitigating any negative impacts on their capital ratios due to current macroeconomic and regulatory environment (Consumer Financial Protection Bureau late-fee rule) headwinds, as they target a CET1 ratio of 16%+ over the long term.
+Management’s top priority in the near-term is focused on tackling upcoming debt maturities while mitigating any negative impacts on their capital ratios due to current macroeconomic headwinds, as they target a CET1 ratio of 16%+ over the long-term.
 After meeting these obligations and investing in the core business, management will evaluate new growth opportunities, such as adding new partners to its network or potential acquisitions.
-If and when economic conditions improve, management will look to return more capital to shareholders in the form of share buybacks or increased dividends, with shares already offering a ~1.7% dividend yield.
+Management also prudently prioritizes shareholder returns, as it has repurchased $150MM worth (6.7% of current market cap) of shares year-to-date to go along with the stock’s ~1.8% annualized dividend yield.